-Based on the preceding observations, the initial federal significant hazard potential classifications assigned to the East and West Ash Ponds in accordance with 40 CFR 257.73(a)(2) and the bases for these assignments remain valid for this 2022 assessment.
+Based on the preceding observations, the initial federal significant hazard potential classifications assigned to the East and West Ash Ponds in accordance with 40 CFR 257.73(a)(2) and the bases for these assignments remain valid for this 2023 assessment.
 A loss of human life is unlikely to result from a hypothetical failure at these CCR surface impoundments, but potential offsite environmental damage could occur to Lake Michigan.
 As discussed in Section 2.0, a CCR surface impoundment classified as a significant hazard potential per the Federal CCR Rule is considered to be an Illinois Class 2 CCR surface impoundment.
-Therefore, the East and West Ash Ponds remain classified as Class 2 CCR surface impoundments pursuant to 35 Ill.
+Therefore, the East and West Ash Ponds remain classified as Class 2 CCR surface impoundments pursuant to 35 III.
 Adm.
 Code 845.440(a)(1).
+However, this is not a reflection of the potential for the impoundments to fail.
+The 2023 annual safety factor assessment conducted pursuant to 35 III.
+Adm.
+Code 845.460 (Ref.
+4) shows that the East and West Ash Ponds are stable under design operating conditions.
+Moreover, no visual signs of distress that could be indicative of dike instability were observed during the September 19, 2023, condition assessment performed by S&L in support of the ponds' 2023 annual structural stability assessment under 35 III.
+Adm.
+Code 845.450 (Ref.
+3).